shubhamkriitr/3d-vision/README.md

 __Angle manipulation__

 - It creates (perturbed) gravity estimates with varying degrees of errors.
-It id defined in `AngleManipulatorProcessor` in  in `visn/process/pipeline.py`
+It is defined in `AngleManipulatorProcessor`  in `visn/process/pipeline.py`

 __Preprocessing__